Katie McCabe

-Katie Alison McCabe (born 21 September 1995) is an Irish professional footballer who plays for English Women's Super League club Arsenal and captains the Republic of Ireland women's national team.
+Katie Alison McCabe (born 21 September 1995) is an Irish professional footballer who plays for English Women's Super League club Chelsea and captains the Republic of Ireland national team.
 Mainly a left back, she can also operate as a left winger and a left midfielder.
 McCabe is the fourth Irish woman to win a UEFA Champions League trophy.
+She is considered one of best left-backs in the world.

 As a teenager, McCabe won the Irish Women's National League title twice and the FAI Women's Cup three times with Raheny United before signing with Arsenal in 2015.
 With Arsenal, she has won the FA Cup in 2016, the 2018–19 WSL, three League Cups, and the Champions League.
 She was also named in the PFA Team of the Year for 2021.
 During her short loan to Glasgow City in 2017 she also won the SWPL.